 Welcome students to a haunted classroom with Glowforge designs

 Glowforge's 3D laser printers with cutting and engraving capabilities are perfect for outfitting your house or classroom with Halloween decor.
 Kids could start by making a haunted house diorama that includes a graveyard with miniature headstones, glowing windows, and a broken-down roof.
-You'll only need wood and acrylic to finish the house, though you could also choose to enhance your scenes with dried ice fog or LED lights.
+You'll only need wood and acrylic to finish the house, though you could also choose to enhance your scenes with dry ice fog or LED lights.
 Alternatively, you might make spiderweb cutouts, a witch hat, or an ominous sign to greet kids at your classroom door.
 By enlisting students' help with festive decorations, you can incorporate relevant lessons or classroom jokes while fostering their design abilities.

 Take a trip to eerie locales in VR